+- Vital signs

-- Brief interval history, review of all medications you are taking - Vital Signs (including orthostatic blood pressure measurement) and brief Physical Exam - Light breakfast with study medication - Questionnaires We will ask you about any potential side effects you may be experiencing from the study medication.
-We will also administer the questionnaire asking about your symptoms (Kansas City Cardiomyopathy Questionnaire). - Blood Draws from IV and saliva and urine samples - Arterial Tonometry - Doppler Echocardiogram - Bicycle Exercise Test with peak exercise blood sample - Arterial dilation assessment
+- Light breakfast with study medication

+- Questionnaires In addition to discussing your diet with a member of our research team, we will also ask you about any potential side effects you may be experiencing from the study medication.
+We will also administer the questionnaire asking about your heart failure symptoms (Kansas City Cardiomyopathy Questionnaire).

+- Blood draws from IV and saliva and urine samples

+- Cognitive assessment

+- Arterial tonometry

+- Doppler echocardiogram

+- Bicycle Exercise Test (see below next) with peak exercise blood sample

+- Muscle MRI with leg exercise

-Bicycle Exercise Test: We will ask you to perform a bicycle exercise test where you will be lying on your back.
+Bicycle Exercise Test - We will ask you to perform a bicycle exercise test where you will be lying on your back.
 This test will be used to assess your overall exercise capacity.
 The test will begin with a low level of resistance that will then increase every 3 minutes.
 We would like you to exercise for as long as you possibly can, as the goal is to push yourself to your peak.
 We will be monitoring you throughout this period and will stop you if we see anything unsafe.
 When you stop exercising, we will ask you to remain lying in the same position for about 6 minutes while we continue to collect information about your recovery.
 The total length of this bicycle exercise test will depend on you.

-During bicycle exercise testing you will breathe through a mouthpiece that is connected to a machine that monitors that air that you breathe in and out.
+During bicycle exercise testing you will breathe through a mouthpiece that is connected to a machine that monitors the air that you breathe in and out.
 Specifically, the machine tells us about how much oxygen you are using, and how much carbon dioxide your body is making during exercise.
 We will also continuously monitor your heart rate and rhythm, and we will be checking your blood pressure frequently during the study.
+We will also monitor the oxygen levels in your blood using a finger probe.
 This information will allow us to determine how much oxygen your body is using during exercise, the electrical conduction of your heart, how fast your heart is beating during exercise, and how much pressure there is in your arteries during exercise.
+When available, we will also place a special device over your calf and forearm muscle.
+These devices, called Near-Infrared Spectroscopy devices, or NIRS in short, use light to measure the amount of oxygen in your muscles.
+The device is smaller than an iPhone and rests on your skin.
+There is no pain or discomfort associated with this and you do not feel the device measuring the levels.

+Additionally, we will assess how much blood your heart is pumping (cardiac output) during this exercise test.
+This will be done at several points during the study (for example, before exercise, during exercise, and during recovery).
+We will assess cardiac output using our echo machine to take pictures of the heart and its blood flow during exercise.
+We may also take pulse recordings of your wrist and neck.
+We will ask you to wear the pulse recording watch during the exercise test.
 The length of the exercise test will vary based on how long you can exercise for, but we want you to exercise for as long as you safely can while we monitor you the entire time.
 We will draw a blood sample from your IV immediately when you stop exercising.